lichaeyx/Pwnable/README.md

 // [ NOTE ]
 // I have to find the distance to return with assembly!!
 Don't trust C!!
 // I have to do handray more TT
-// Improving my literacy of Assembly Language is important task for me right now..
+// Enhancing my understanding of assembly language is a key priority for me at the moment I guess..